 Our NBA betting power rankings appear to side with the public on this one.

 The Lakers, who are ranked 9th, have about a 2.5-point advantage over the 16th-ranked Blazers.
-If you factor in home-court advantage, this game would be around a pick’ em, right where BetOnline initially opened the line.
+If you factor in home-court advantage, this game would be around a pick’ em, right where the line opened.